 For example, if you select the 75-percent coverage level, your coverage will be 75 percent of your approved APH yield, the premium subsidy is 55 percent, and your premium share is 45 percent of the base premium.
+1Including hail, frost, freeze, excess precipitation and drought.
+2If due to an insured cause of loss within the insurance period.
+3If due to natural causes.

+4But not damage due to insufficient or improper application of pest or disease control measures.
 Catastrophic coverage (CAT) is available at 50 percent of your APH yield and 55 percent of the price election.
-The total cost for CAT coverage will be an administrative fee of \$100 per crop per county, regardless of the acreage.
+The total cost for CAT coverage will be an administrative fee of \$300 per crop per county, regardless of the acreage.
 Administrative fees, in addition to premium costs, for coverage levels above CAT are \$30 per crop per county.

-Price Elections (APH plan)

-Price of compensation per bushel in case of loss: Market price for grain is \$4.75 per bushel.

-Insurance Units

-Basic Unit: A basic unit includes all of your insurable corn acreage in the county by share arrangement.
+Price Elections (APH plan) Price of compensation in case of loss: Market price for grain is \$4.00/bushel.
+Market price for silage is \$33.25/ton.
+Insurance Units Basic Unit: A basic unit includes all of your insurable corn acreage in the county by share arrangement.
 Premiums are reduced 10 percent for a basic unit.
 Optional Unit: If a basic unit consists of two or more sections of land, and certain record keeping requirements are met, you may apply for optional units by section.
-The 10 percent premium discount will not apply.
+The 10-percent premium discount will not apply.
 Enterprise Unit: Generally, all insured crop acreage in a county.
 Premium discounts apply (CRC and RA).
 Whole Farm Unit: Generally, all the insured crops in the county that are covered by the insurance plan.
 Premium discounts apply (RA only).

-Plans of Insurance

-Actual Production History (APH) - Production guarantee based on individual yield history, protections is for yield loss only.
+Plans of Insurance Actual Production History (APH) - Production guarantee based on individual yield history, protection is for yield loss only.
 Crop Revenue Coverage (CRC) - APH with upside and downside price protection.
 Group Risk Plan (GRP) - Insures against widespread loss of production based on county average yields.

-Group Risk Income Protection (GRIP) -

-Combines GRP with price protection to insure against widespread loss of revenue due to a combination of low yields and/or low prices.
+Group Risk Income Protection (GRIP) - Combines GRP with price protection to insure against widespread loss of revenue due to a combination of low yields and/or low prices.
 Revenue Assurance (RA) - APH with downside price protection, with the option to buy upside price protection.

-Replant Provisions (not available under CAT or GRP/GRIP plans of insurance)

-A replanting payment is allowed only if the crop is damaged by a covered cause of loss to the extent that the remaining stand will not produce at least 90 percent of your bushel guarantee and it is practical to replant.
+Replant Provisions (not available under CAT or GRP/GRIP plans of insurance) A replanting payment is allowed only if the crop is damaged by a covered cause of loss to the extent that the remaining stand will not produce at least 90 percent of your bushel guarantee and it is practical to replant.
 The maximum replanting payment will be the lesser of 20 percent of the bushel guarantee, or 8 bushels times your price election.
 No replanting payment will be made on acreage initially planted prior to the earliest planting date.

-Late and Prevented Planting

-These provisions provide protection on acreage that is planted after the final planting date or that cannot be planted.
+Late and Prevented Planting These provisions provide protection on acreage that is planted after the final planting date or that cannot be planted.
 Not available on GRP or GRIP plans of insurance.

-Loss Example

-A loss occurs when the bushels of corn produced for the unit fall below the production guarantee as a result of damage from a covered cause of loss.
-This example assumes a 140 bushel per acre APH yield, 75-percent coverage level, 100 percent of the established price, and basic unit coverage.
+Loss Example A loss occurs when the bushels of corn produced for the unit fall below the production guarantee as a result of damage from a covered cause of loss.
+This example assumes a 160 bushel per acre APH yield, 75-percent coverage level, 100 percent of the market price, and basic unit coverage.
+APH Example 160 bushels per acre APH yield x .75 coverage level 120.0 bushel guarantee - 50.0 bushels per acre actually produced 70.0 bushels per acre loss x 4.00 price election \$280.00 gross indemnity Revenue Product Example:

-APH Example

-160 bushels per acre APH yield

-x .75 coverage level

-120.0 bushel guarantee

-- 50.0 bushels per acre actually produced

-70.0 bushels per acre loss

-x 4.75 price election